Study in Australia

 Subclass 485 Details βSkilled Migration Pathways

-Australian education and skilled work experience can support eligibility for skilled migration programs.
+Australian education and relevant skilled work experience can improve eligibility for skilled migration pathways under current Australian immigration policies.

 Skilled Occupation List βStrong Return on Investment